Boyquotes/NFT-Marketplace/README.md

 # NFT Marketplace

-Rename .env.example to .env and put your private key, the rpc url and your etherscan API key.
+Rename .env.example to .env and put your private key, the rpc url and your etherscan API key

 ## Infos